Miscolored/obs-browser-source/README.md

   * Refresh browser when scene becomes active: check
   * URL:  http://localhost/5000/score-card
   * Width: depends on your game, font, score names, and stream resolution (400 is a good starting point)
-  * Height: depends on your game, font, number of scores, and stream resolution (175 is a good starting point)
+  * Height: depends on your game, font, number of scores, and stream resolution (175 is a good starting point) (crop out the Reset button from the view)
   * Click Refresh cache of current page
 1. The score card is now available as a browser source to be added to your OBS scenes